The Ultimate Guide to 12 Dimensionality Reduction Techniques (with Python codes)

 variable.append(variables[i])

-So the variables to be used are stored in “variable”, which contains only those features where the missing values are less than 20%.
+So, the variables to be used are stored in “variable,” which contains only those features with missing values of less than 20%.

 3.2 Low Variance Filter

 Consider a variable in our dataset where all the observations have the same value, say 1.
-If we use this variable, do you think it can improve the model we will build?
-The answer is no, because this variable will have zero variance.
+If we use this variable, can it improve the model we will build?
+The answer is no because this variable will have zero variance.

 So, we need to calculate the variance of each variable we are given.
-Then drop the variables having low variance as compared to other variables in our dataset.
-The reason for doing this, as I mentioned above, is that variables with a low variance will not affect the target variable.
+Then, we drop the variables with low variance compared to other variables in our dataset.
+As I mentioned above, this is because variables with a low variance will not affect the target variable.

 Let’s first impute the missing values in the Item_Weight column using the median value of the known Item_Weight observations.
 For the Outlet_Size column, we will use the mode of the known Outlet_Size values to impute the missing values: